mcarr-and/go-gin-marshalling/README.md

 ## TODO
-* Fix horizontal pod scaling helm chart in album-store and proxy-service to use v2
 * Add documentation to use IDE with Docker-Compose?
 * Grafana dashboard to display the nginx-ingress
 * Istio for service finding and remove environmental variables.